 - sexual behaviour that is not appropriate for the child’s age

 - getting into trouble at school (sometimes to avoid going home)

 - other risk-taking behaviour such as substance abuse, poor sexual boundaries and disregard for personal safety

 - unexplained deterioration in academic performance

 Talking to children about sexual abuse

-- If the child appears to be under stress, encourage them to talk.
+- If the child appears to be under stress, ask the child how they are, and if everything is ok.
+It can be helpful to reflect to the child that they seem worried about something.
 Children will often tell little bits of information at a time to test the reactions of adults.
-It is important to stay calm and not convey your feelings to the child, as this may prevent the child from saying any more.
+It is important to stay calm, remain open and curious, and don’t convey strong emotional reactions to the child, as this may prevent the child from saying any more.

 - The child’s feelings about themselves may be influenced by your initial reaction to the abuse.
 If the child senses a horrified response, this may reinforce and perpetuate a child’s feelings of guilt and shame.